 For something more refined, make dinner reservations at one of the following hotel restaurants:

 There are no ATMs at the ruins.
 Be sure to bring enough cash for tips, drinks, and snacks.
 Just outside the ruins, the Belmond Sanctuary Lodge does accept credit cards at its restaurant.

 Tipping/gratuities: Giving a tip to your guide is not expected or required, but it is a great way to show your appreciation for a job well done.

-Down in Aguas Calientes, ATMs are located on the major streets, but these are known to be unreliable.
+Down in Aguas Calientes, ATMs are located on the major streets, but these are known for often being out of order.
 Most hotels and restaurants accept major credit cards.
-Expect slightly higher prices for goods and services including bottles of water, meals at restaurants, etc, compared to Cusco or anywhere else in Peru.
-Tourism is the town’s only industry and everything has to be shipped by train.
+Expect slightly higher prices for goods and services including bottled water, meals at restaurants, etc., compared to Cusco or anywhere else in Peru.
+Tourism is the town’s only industry and everything must be shipped in by train.